zsoldosp/django-act-as-auth/README.rst

 .. sales pitch start

-Django authentication backend that allows one to login as someone else (an existing Django user allowed to login) without having to know their password.
+Django authentication back-end that allows one to login as someone else (an existing Django user allowed to login) without having to know their password.